Color Curtain Processing Project

 - Chicago History Museum

-- Chicago Public Library, Special Collections
+- Chicago Public Library, Special Collections (at the Harold Washington Library Center)

 - Chicago Public Library, Vivian G. Harsh Research Collection